 On Oxford’s bustling High Street, peering out onto St Mary’s Church and the iconic Radcliffe Camera, Quod Restaurant with its unrivalled location forms the lively hub of the Old Bank Hotel.

-Regulars and visitors alike flock to Quod for its broad menu of European classics with an emphasis on British produce, some of which is sourced from Jeremy Mogford’s own Rofford Farm.
+Regulars and visitors alike flock to Quod for its broad menu of European classics with an emphasis on British produce.
 Head chef Rohan Kashid and his team produce daily blackboard specials and a superb value weekday set lunch menu.